andorfermichael/MDH-MT-Template-Latex-EN/README.md

   - fixed romanian count to be consistent
   - fixed arabic count to be reversed (left, right)
   - fixed header for main chapters

-%   - added preface and dedication:
-%       - added examples for feature and dedication
-%   - added listing configuration:
-%       - added configuration for C#

 ## 2020-03-05 ([M. Andorfer](https://github.com/andorfermichael))
 ### Added